DragonSenses/visionize/architectural-decision-log.md

       return redirectToSignIn({ returnBackUrl: req.url });
     }

-    // Redirect logged in users to personal user page if they are not active in an organization if (
+    // If user is logged-in and on the landing page, redirect them if (
       auth.userId &&
-      !auth.orgId &&
-      req.nextUrl.pathname !== "/org-selection"
+      req.nextUrl.pathname === "/")
-    ) {
+    {
       const orgSelection = new URL("/org-selection", req.url);
       return NextResponse.redirect(orgSelection);
     }